International Students Returning

-We highly recommend that students who are planning their travel/return to Australia should attend the webinar.
+We highly recommend that students who are planning their travel/return to Australia attend the webinar.

 Latest information as of 7th December 2021

-Australia’s borders will reopen from 15th December 2021 to fully vaccinated eligible visa holders without needing to apply for a travel exemption.
+Yes!
+Australia’s international borders have reopened as of 15 December 2021 to fully vaccinated eligible visa holders, without needing to apply for a travel exemption.
 These eligible visa holders include but are not limited to subclass 500 – student visa and subclass 485 – temporary graduate visa.

 - hold a valid visa

 - have a negative COVID-19 PCR (Polymerase Chain Reaction) test taken within 3 days of departure unless a medical exemption applies